AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

 do not trigger the inline-kwarg alias warnings.
 Matching `{% component %}`, bulk props take precedence over individually passed props, except `className` values which are merged.
-The merged props still pass through the same unsupported-prop filtering as inline kwargs, so non-scalar values (e.g. help text converted to React component nodes by `form_input`) warn and are dropped.
+The merged props still pass through the same unsupported-prop filtering as inline kwargs, so non-scalar values warn and are dropped unless the prop accepts rich content (see above).
 `merge_props` is registered in both the `react` and `alliance_platform.ui` template tag libraries.

 ### Deliberate static-render differences from React